UK-Export-Finance/dtfs2/portal/README.md

 ## Running Locally 🏃‍♂️

-1. Run `docker-compose up`.
+1. Run `npm run start`.
 2. Visit http://localhost:5000 in your web browser.

-Alternatively, you can start all services from the root directory using `docker-compose up`.
+Alternatively, you can start all services from the root directory using `npm run build` and `npm run start`.

 ## Login Credentials 🔐